-The use of this type of effect comes in use when the user needs to change the image taken to a portrait format or give an effect that is on the basis of the effect.
+The use of this type of effect comes into use when the user needs to change the image taken to a portrait format or give an effect that is on the basis of the effect.

 What is Portrait Effect?

 The portrait effect is not a straight and direct effect like the Fire effect.
 A portrait is any picture created in the vertical direction with some random effects given to the portrait.
 Similarly, a portrait effect can be created using multiple tools also.
 There is no proper definition that can be given to this effect.
-So, we can create any effect in Portrait mode and that can be termed as Portrait effect.
+So, we can create any effect in Portrait mode, and that can be termed as the Portrait effect.

 Adding Portrait Effect to the Image